TencentARC/ArcNerf/README.md

 Eval by `python evaluate.py --configs configs/eval.yaml --gpu_ids 0`.
 You can set your target model by `--model_pt path/to/model`.

 ## Inference
-Inference make customized rendering video and extract mesh output.
+Inference makes customized rendering video and extract mesh output.
 Run by `python inference.py --configs configs/eval.yaml --gpu_ids 0`.
 You can set your target model by `--model_pt path/to/model`.

 ## Notebook